Chapter 9: Back in action

 "You bastard!"
 It was the first thing Yoruichi had said since Takahashi appeared.
 "Haven't you done enough damage already?!
 And for what, petty revenge?
 I never imagined you'd sink so low, Katsumi," she sneered at him.
 Now Grimmjow was far from an expert on this sort of thing, but it sure looked to him like there was a history there.

 "Don't tell me you're getting upset over what I did to that Hollow.
 I even kept my word and didn't kill him after I got the info I needed.
 Last time I checked, you were still a Shinigami.
-They're sort of our natural enemies, remember?
+They're our natural enemies, remember?
 Speaking of which," he looked straight into Grimmjow's eyes, and Grimmjow involuntarily took a step back before he could stop himself.
 "I'm not sure I approve of the company you're keeping."

 "Times have changed, Katsumi," she countered.
 "As I'm sure you've already noticed."
 Takahashi smiled at her thinly-veiled jab at him, but he kept staring at Grimmjow, and it was seriously starting to freak him out.
 Part of him just wanted to let loose and tear into that fucker, but another, more rational part told him he'd be facing certain death if he did.
 That first part was rapidly beating out the second though.